 Antelope Valley Crime Fighting Initiatives (AVCFI) coordinator, Lieutenant Larry Gregg, said the home was obviously an issue “in an otherwise mostly pristine neighborhood.”

-At a second location involving the search warrant, 20-year-old Rico Sampson was arrested for his involvement in the robbery.
-At the location, in the 39300 block of Jacob Drive in Palmdale, gang paraphernalia, such as specific hats and writing alluding to Sampson’s gang ties were also recovered.
+At a second location involving the search warrant, a 20-year-old reputed gang member was arrested for his involvement in the robbery.
+At the location, gang paraphernalia, such as specific hats and writing alluding to gang ties were also recovered.

-No evidence was recovered from the third location in the 38000 block of Sunnyvale Street.
-The location was the home of 20-year-old Tyler Adams, who had already been arrested for the robbery and a parole hold.
+No evidence was recovered from the third location.
+The location was the home of a 20-year-old man who had already been arrested for the robbery and a parole hold.

 (Information via press release from the Palmdale Sheriff’s Station.)